werat/werat.github.io/content/posts/2021-03-23-blazing-fast-expression-evaluation/index.md

 ![image](lldb-eval-inception.jpg)

 Basically `lldb-eval` is an interpreter for a subset of C++, written in C++.
-Like a typical interpreter it has an expression parser that produces an AST and an evaluator that evaluates that AST.
+Like a typical interpreter it has a parser that produces an expression AST and an evaluator that evaluates that AST.
 The parser performs type-checking and semantics analysis, while the evaluator implements the runtime control flow analysis.

 ## Expression language

-The expression language is a subset of C++ ([EBNF grammar](docs/expr-lang.enbf)).
+The expression language is a subset of C++ ([EBNF grammar](https://github.com/google/lldb-eval/blob/master/docs/expr-lang.ebnf)).
 The grammar supports all basic C++ features: arithmetic operators, members access, C-style and C++-style casts, function calls (for supported debugger intrinsics).
 Overall the set of features is aimed to be compatible with other debuggers and [NatVis rules](https://docs.microsoft.com/en-us/visualstudio/debugger/create-custom-views-of-native-objects?view=vs-2019#BKMK_Expressions_and_formatting).

 ## Parser

-The first core component in `lldb-eval` is `Parser` ([parser.h](lldb-eval/parser.h)).
+The first core component in `lldb-eval` is `Parser` ([parser.h](https://github.com/google/lldb-eval/blob/master/lldb-eval/parser.h)).
 It's a classic [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) with several modifications to accomodate for C++ grammar.
 Since C++ cannot be expressed in pure [LL grammar](https://en.wikipedia.org/wiki/LL_grammar), the parser performs limited look-ahead and has the ability to do tentative parsing with rollbacks.
-The input data is limited to one C++ _expression_, although the it can be multi-line and arbitrarily long.
+The input data is limited to one C++ _expression_, although it can be multi-line and arbitrarily long.

 The parser relies on `clang` library to do the lexing and preprocessing (using `clang::Preprocessor`) and then processes the stream of C++ token to build an expression [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 The AST is annotated, meaning that the parser resolves the type for every node and performs the type checking and semantic analysis.
 The parser tries to produce rich diagnostics (with source locations whenever possible), most errors messages are similar to `clang`: